gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 This is a descriptive, empirical analysis.
 It does not estimate a causal effect from a common baseline and does not adjust for time‑varying confounding.
 Results are conditional on survival to each landmark and may reflect selection and calendar‑time composition.

 **AE) empirical_landmark_rmst_bootstrap.py**

-<br>A descriptive, empirical analysis - doesn't fully remove all biases - don't use covariants or causal modelling!
+A descriptive, empirical analysis - doesn't fully remove all biases - don't use covariants or causal modelling!

 **Author:** AI / Drifitng
 **Date:** 2025-11-02